ArcaOS: Blue Lion

+Arca Noae was founded by developers from the eComStation community who felt that development of that earlier OS/2 distribution had stalled; eComStation's planned version 2.2 never reached general availability following management problems at its distributor Mensys.
+ArcaOS was nevertheless developed directly from OS/2 Warp 4.52 rather than from eComStation code.
+ArcaOS was formally announced on October 23, 2015, at the Warpstock 2015 event (an OS/2 user group event) under the code name "Blue Lion" by Arca Noae's Managing Member, Lewis Rosenthal.
+Features announced at the time included a new symmetric multiprocessing kernel, a new installer supporting installation from USB flash drives and across a network, the device drivers already produced by Arca Noae under its driver subscription service, updated Workplace Shell and printing subsystems, and localization in several languages besides English.

 ArcaOS 5.0

-The name "ArcaOS" was first published in a TechRepublic article on May 26, 2016, while the arcaos.com domain was registered December 20, 2015.
+The name "ArcaOS" was first published in a TechRepublic article on May 26, 2016.
 In the same TechRepublic article, Lewis Rosenthal was quoted as saying that the first release of ArcaOS would be version 5.0, as it follows onto the last release of OS/2 Warp from IBM, which was 4.52 (also known as Merlin Convenience Pack 2, or MCP2).

 ArcaOS 5.0 was released May 15, 2017.
-There were two editions released: a commercial edition, intended for enterprise use (including 12 months of upgraded/prioritized technical support), and a personal edition, targeted at non-business users (including six months of standard technical support) at a reduced price.
-Pricing was listed as $229 per license for the commercial edition, and $129 per license for the personal edition, with $99 promotional price in effect for the first 90 days following release.
+There were two editions released: a commercial edition, intended for enterprise use, and a lower-priced personal edition, targeted at non-business users.

 ArcaOS 5.0 was followed by a number of maintenance releases between 2017 and 2023.
 In addition to bug fixes and driver updates, the maintenance releases added some significant features such as USB 3.0 support, support for NVMe drives, the ability to install from a USB drive, and the update facility.

 ArcaOS 5.1

 Prior to the release of ArcaOS 5.0, ArcaOS 5.1 was originally planned for release in 2017 with a focus on providing localized releases for languages other than English, referred to as National Language Versions (NLVs).
-Following the release of ArcaOS 5.0, Arca Noae began discussing a 5.1 release in their roadmaps, along with additional proposed new features.
 ArcaOS 5.1.0 was released on August 27, 2023, adding support for booting on UEFI Class 3 systems, and support for GUID partition tables — allowing for disks larger than OS/2's previous 2TB size limit.
 This was followed by the 5.1.1 release in February 2025, which added the first NLVs for German, Spanish and Russian.

-Other features which have been proposed for the 5.1.x releases include: